totoro2003/Command_Line_Snake/README.md

 I came up with the quote, "the moon shines brightest among the darkest nights", but a few weeks later i find "the stars shine brightest in the darkest night" or something around those lines.
 Now, if i try to tell someone i made up that quote, since it was already a thing, they wont believe me!
 I hate that, but what can you do?

 C++ is a fun little thng i think.
-Its like c# but better
+Its like java but better

 i can type shit. look-